p4ulor/Chess4Android/README.md

 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata?hl=en).
 Used for observing values in the activitie's ViewModel and notifying them to the activity

-## This is how proud I am for doing.
+## This is how proud I am for doing this project.
 ALL DONE BY ME
 ![](https://c.tenor.com/O5jZtKfuDRoAAAAd/penguinz0-yeah-baby.gif)

 Special thanks to: